julien-arino/test-site/_pages/talks.md

 layout: page
 permalink: /talks/
 title: talks
-description: List of presentations I have given
+description: A list of presentations I have given
 nav: true
 ---

+If a title is clickable, this means slides are available.
+If an event title is clickable, the link will lead to the event website.

 <!--- {% increment my_row %} --->